StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * New MultiCheckbox field type for ATUM Settings.
 * New Ranged DateTimePicker removal Tool to be used by add-ons.
 * Added Marketing Popup for ATUM Action Logs release.
+* Prevent some Dashboard stats from being loaded since the start to improve loading times.

 **Changes**